School of Allied Health Professions Information

 History of the School of Allied Health Professions

-The School of Allied Health Professions (SAHP) - (formerly named School of Health Related Professions) was established in 1966 with the consolidation of several programs at Loma Linda University (medical technology, physical therapy, medical radiography, occupational therapy and health information management.)
-Since 1970, new curricula has been added to form additional programs.
+The School of Allied Health Professions (SAHP) - (formerly named School of Health Related Professions) was established in 1966 with the consolidation of several programs at Loma Linda University (Medical Technology, Physical Therapy, Medical Radiography, Occupational Therapy and Health Information Management.)
+Since 1970, more curricula has been added to form additional healthcare degrees and programs.

-Our School's purpose is to prepare our graduates to be employees of choice for premier health care organizations around the world by providing them with practical learning experiences through partnerships with those open to sharing our vision.
-We specialize in healthcare related academics in a wide variety of health care professions.
-Students transfer in with most of their general education completed and can then focus on their chosen health careers.
+Our School's purpose is to prepare our graduates to be employees of choice for premier healthcare organizations around the world by providing them with practical learning experiences through partnerships with those open to sharing our vision.
+We specialize in health care related academics in a wide variety of healthcare professions.
+Our students transfer in with all or most of their general education completed and they then can focus on their chosen health profession.

 Our students have a choice of academic degree offerings including:

 - Limited General Education course options

 - Bachelor of Science Degree options

 - Continuing Education credits (CE's)